let-me-in

 Verifier Checks

 Traefik or NGINX forwards the request to the verifier.
-It checks the time window and verifies the signature with your public key.
+It checks the time window, finds the matching public key by fingerprint, and verifies the signature.
 Valid?
 200. Invalid?
 401.

 let-me-in architecture diagram